-At Associates in Dental Health, involvement in our community is an integral part of who we are.
+At Associates in Dental Health of Haverhill, involvement in our community is an integral part of who we are.
 Our team regularly participates in local, regional, nationwide – and even global – efforts focused on helping our friends and neighbors around the world smile.
 If you have a particular effort or cause near and dear to your heart, let us know.
 We’re always up for helping any way we can.

 Advance through the gallery below to learn more about what we’ve been up to lately!

 Dr Koleini recently completed a mission trip to Guatemala during the July 4th holiday week.
 Their group of dentists and hygienists was able to see other 2000 patients in 4 days!
 For many patients, this was their first encounter with a dentist!

 We are happy to be helping Hurricane Harvey victims by donating toothbrushes, toothpaste, and floss in a joint effort with our patient Nicole Foster and Bedford Systems.
 Care packages are prepared and sent to Austin TX for distribution to those in need.

 Gail and Gail's sister participated in the 7th Annual St. James 5K Fun Run and 2K Walk where all proceeds go to Emmaus House ,The Crisis Pregnancy Center and The Liz Murphy Open Hand Pantry.
 Gail was presented with an award for bringing in the most participants over the 7 years!
 The walk was followed by a wonderful hot breakfast.
 What a nice community event!